Opioid use disorder can affect anyone.

-It is hard to get a clear picture of the drug dependency rate in pregnancies for a few reasons.
+It is difficult to get a clear picture of opioid use disorder among pregnant women for a few reasons.
 There is no universal screening for substance use disorders in pregnancy.
-And it is important to remember that not all mothers of babies born with neonatal abstinence syndrome are diagnosed before birth as opioid dependent, and not all pregnant women dependent on opioids give birth to a baby in withdrawal.
+And it is important to remember that not all mothers of babies born with neonatal abstinence syndrome are diagnosed before birth, and not all pregnant women with opioid use disorder give birth to a baby in withdrawal.
 More information can be found here.

 Source: Neonatal Abstinence Syndrome Data Brief from the Minnesota Department of Health